-The FR and RR level 2 products (OL\2\WFR and OL\2\WRR see Table 3) consist of parameters in the ocean colour domain derived from the level 1 FR and RR products.
-Key derived parameters are: water-leaving reflectances in the 16 bands and algal
+The FR and RR level-2 products (OL_2_WFR and OL_2_WRR; see Table 3) consist of parameters in the ocean colour domain derived from the level-1 FR and RR products.
+Key derived parameters are water-leaving reflectances in the 16 bands and algal pigment concentrations for open ocean and coastal waters derived using, respectively, the OC4Me

-- pigment concentrations for open ocean and coastal waters derived using, respectively, the OC4Me (Morel et al., 2007a) and neural network algorithms (Doerffer and Schiller, 2007).
-Other water parameters are: total suspended matter concentration; diffuse attenuation coefficient; coloured detrital and dissolved organic material absorption.
-Atmospheric by-products are aerosol optical depth and Angstrom exponent over water. - Further products are photosynthetically active radiation over oceans and global coverage integrated water vapour column.
-The OLCI level 2 products are provided for the global ocean as well as certain regions of interest, as defined in Fig. 3.
+(Morel et al., 2007) and neural network algorithms (Doerffer and Schiller, 2007).
+Other water parameters are total suspended matter concentration, diffuse attenuation coefficient, and coloured detrital and dissolved organic material absorption.
+Atmospheric by-products are aerosol optical depth and Ångström exponent over water.
+Further products are photo-